 But remember what we said about horses and barns in the beginning.
 If you have suspicions about a potential bunion or your bunion risks, do not wait for the problem to worsen before coming to see us.
 The sooner a problem is identified and addressed, the better the overall effect it can have on preventing a bunion or slowing its progression!

 Schedule an appointment with our office in Medford by calling (541) 776-3338.
-Or, if you prefer to contact us electronically, simply fill out the contact form at the bottom of this page and our staff will respond to you during standard office hours.
+Or, if you prefer to contact us electronically, simply fill out the contact form and our staff will respond to you during standard office hours.